eroubenoff/BICS_employment_replication_code/readme.md

 This repository contains the replication code for Roubenoff, Feehan, and Mahmud, _Evaluating primary and booster vaccination prioritization strategies for COVID-19 by age and high-contact employment status using data from contact surveys_.

-For journal revision, we have included the data files, but for distribution the replication data must be retrieved separately.

 # Replication code and data files
 This respository contains two R scripts containing the functions